Welcome to the Nursery Class at St. Anne’s School.

 Listen to others.

-Construction area: We provide the children with both small and large construction kits which they can use to explore their imagination in many ways, develop their hand-
+Construction area: We provide the children with both small and large construction kits which they can use to explore their imagination in many ways, develop their hand-eye coordination, and construct freely, both inside the classroom and outside on the playground.

 Outdoor play: We provide the children with a safe outdoor play area that gives them the opportunity to explore, learn and extend their physical capabilities.
-They are encouraged to move in a variety of ways while keeping in mind the well-
+They are encouraged to move in a variety of ways while keeping in mind the well-being of others too.
+There are also sandpits and water trays outside for their use.

 Writing table: Here the children can experiment with making marks.
 They frequently paint, draw, cut, stick and model.
-This encourages them to explore forms of self-
+This encourages them to explore forms of self-expression, handle and correctly use a variety of tools and use a range of materials and textures.
+They learn about colour mixing and develop their fine and gross motor skills.

 Snack time.
 It is a social occasion and an opportunity for the children to join in conversation with each other and develop vocabulary and listening skills.
 It allows the children to take responsibility for themselves and encourages them to become more independent.
 The children learn about different types of foods and it is a time when we encourage the children to be aware of personal hygiene.